-The idea of loving one another causes me to pause in my tracks.
-I know, that I have not perfected this command and so I am hesitant to write on something I fall woefully short in.
+The command to love one another causes me to pause in my tracks.
+I know, that I have not perfected this directive and so I am hesitant to write on something in which I fall woefully short.
 I aspire to love more like Christ so I’m pressing on that I may grow in this area.

 Love is the very embodiment of God Himself.

 Do I sufficiently represent God in such a way that brings honor to Him?
 One that truly reflects the magnitude of His love?
 Sadly I must recoil and say no, I do not love like He commands me.
 To my shame, I am far too impatient when I drive, far too short with those I disagree with, and I am far too harsh with the hypocrite….I have a lot of growing I need to do.
 This brief look at love is as much for me as anyone.

 The news today can be downright depressing.

 Hatred for one another seems to be the norm.
 The left hates the right or vice versa, there’s hatred for police, hatred for politicians, hatred for those not wearing masks or those who wear them improperly, there’s hatred for so many things that it can be hard to see beyond the haze of indifference.
 If we are not careful, we might get caught up in this pattern of darkness and allow it to infect us as well.
 So let’s do a brief survey and see what stands out…

 1 John 4:7-8 “Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God.
 He who does not love does not know God, for God is love.”